 Vhi Insurance had no other material income during the reporting period.
-The Company's other material expenses relate solely to financing costs directly attributable to subordinated debt.
+The Company's other material expenses relate solely to financing costs directly attributable to subordinated debt which was prepaid in full during 2017.
 The table below shows the movement in interest expense year on year.

-2016 €'000 2015 €'000 Other Interest Expense (7,860) (3,595)
+Other Interest Expense 2017 €'000 2016 €'000 Other Interest Expense (1,949) (7,860)